Teardowns, list posts, case studies, experiments—some of the best blog content originates from handy, well-worn templates.

 How to Use Templated Content

 UserOnboard is a classic example of excellent templated content in the SaaS space.
-UserOnboard founder Samuel Hulick has built a widely read and beloved UX blog almost entirely through the use of his templated teardowns—analyses of the user onboarding
+UserOnboard founder Samuel Hulick has built a widely read and beloved UX blog almost entirely through the use of his templated teardowns—analyses of the user onboarding flows of different web and mobile products.

 Each post on the blog consists of a series of screenshot-heavy slides—usually at least 60, but often significantly more than that—visually breaking down the process of landing on, signing up for, and using a new company's product.
 With the extensible nature of this format, Hulick can plug an infinite number of companies into the formula and get great results every time: